VoliJS/NestedTypes/README.md

 Module exports three variables - Class, Model, Collection.
 You need to use them instead of backbone's.
 In browser environment with plain script tag import it will export these things under NestedTypes namespace - see an example in sources.

-And yes, you could expect this extension to be bug free enough to use.
+And yes, you could expect this extension to be stable and bug free enough to use.
 It is being developed as a part of commercial product.
 Volicon rely on this extension as a core part of architecture for next gen products.
 And we're actually interested in your bug reports. :)